Euro-BioImaging/OME_Zarr_Tools/README.md

 - Accept the terms of usage, to activate the login button
 - `[ Login ]`
   - Please use your Google account
-- Choose 4 CPU and 16 GB memory
+- Choose 4 CPU, 16 GB memory and 0 GPU
 - `[ Launch ]`
 - On the same page below, now `[ Go to Desktop ]`